Select Page

 Pre-requisites: NZSIA Level two or foreign equivalent and a full/associate current member of the NZSIA

-Women’s Professional Development Day
+Women’s Advanced Training & Development Day

 Summary